SELinuxProject/selinux/secilc/docs/cil_container_statements.md

 Used to add common policy rules to the current namespace via a template that has been defined with the [`blockabstract`](cil_container_statements.md#blockabstract) statement.
 All [`blockinherit`](cil_container_statements.md#blockinherit) statements are resolved first and then the contents of the block are copied.
 This is so that inherited blocks will not be inherited.
 For a concrete example, please see the examples section.

+Inherited rules are resolved by searching namespaces in the following order:

+-  The parent namespaces (if any) where the [`blockinherit`](cil_container_statements.md#blockinherit) rule is located with the exception of the global namespace.

+-  The parent namespaces of the block being inherited (but not that block's namespace) with the exception of the global namespace.

+-  The global namespace.

 Not allowed in [`macro`](cil_call_macro_statements.md#macro) blocks.

 **Statement definition:**